 Fatma was part of the team that was responsible for the drafting of the new Commercial Court Civil Procedure Rules.
 The assignment entailed reviewing the existing legislation governing civil proceedings before the commercial court, ascertaining the challenges and obstacles encumbering such proceedings and thereafter drafting the new rules to overcome such hindrances.

 Advised the Registered Trustees of the Investment Climate for Africa Trust in a comprehensive data collection and analysis review of the Tanzania modernization of the Judiciary Project.

 Successfully represented BP Tanzania Limited and Oryx at the Fair Competition Tribunal of Tanzania against the energy and utilities regulatory authority of Tanzania.

 Bar Council of England and Wales

-Fatma Karume is ranked by Chambers Global (2018) in Band 1 in Tanzania General Business Law: Dispute Resolution.
-“Fatma Karume is regarded as "one of the best litigation lawyers in the country."
-Her expertise focuses on tax, intellectual property and media law, where she acts as both on arbitration and litigation.
+Fatma Karume is ranked by Chambers Global (2019) in Band 1 in Tanzania General Business Law: Dispute Resolution.
+“Fatma Karume is regarded as "A star at Bar," Fatma Karume attracts widespread praise for her litigation practice.
+She is experienced in both arbitration and civil litigation, with particular expertise in tax, media law and competition law.